nikhilaravi/serverless-graphql/README.md

 When a track is added to the playlist, it will be saved as a json file in s3.
 An s3 bucket needs to be created and given permission to be modified by other AWS services (i.e. permission to allow our Lambda to write and read from it).

-Modify the name of the bucket at the top of `./scripts/create-s3-bucket.sh` and also update the bucket name in the `./config.json` file (so the lambda knows which bucket to read and write to).
+Modify the name of the bucket at the top of `./scripts/create-s3-bucket.sh` and also update the bucket name in the `.env` file (so the lambda knows which bucket to read and write to).

 Create the bucket using the following command: